antti-saarela/azure-ml-federated-learning/README ASa.md

 conda activate fl_experiment_conda_env
 ```

+or

+Press F1 and select `Python: Create Terminal`

 ### Running Pneumonia sample

 Download config.json from portal and place it to the repo root folder.